fpu-cop4935c-ucu/api/README.md

 `sudo apt install python3 python3-pip libglib2.0-dev`

-and be sure that we have the `flask` pip module installed:
+and be sure that we have the `flask` and `flask-cors` pip modules installed:

 `pip3 install flask bluepy digi-xbee`

+`pip install -U flask-cors`

 ## Starting the server